Airport terminal: Other

 For flights using jet-bridges and passengers arriving or leaving by private transport, this resulted in extremely short walking distances of just a few tens of metres between vehicles and the plane, with only a slightly longer walk for public transport connections.
 A downside of this design is a lack of any provision for transfer flights, with passengers only able to transit landside.

-Another rarer terminal design is the mobile lounge, where passengers are transported from the gate to their aircraft in a large vehicle which docks directly to the terminal and the aircraft.
-Washington Dulles International Airport, Mexico City International Airport, and Mirabel International Airport have used this design.

 Hybrid layouts also exist.
 San Francisco International Airport and Melbourne Airport use a hybrid pier-semicircular layout and a pier layout for the rest.

+Levels

+Chris Blow lists the following standard options of using multiple levels in the airport terminals: